powercodeacademy/phase-3-ruby-project/README.md

   - Accept user input and use it to send requests to your API
   - Use a loop or menu interface for interaction

+## Planning

+- Plan out your features
+- Develop user stories
+  - "As [ a user ], I want [ to perform this action ] so that [ I can accomplish this goal ]."
+  - Features should not need you there to explain them to users
+  - Create a `user-stories.md` file and add your user stories there

+## Project Pitches

+Before you start working on your project, you'll pitch your project idea to your instructors for approval and feedback.

+For your project pitch, you should include:

+- The basic story of your application
+- The core features of your MVP
+- The data you plan to persist and how you will structure it
+- Challenges you expect to face
+- How you are meeting the requirements of the project

+Reach out to the instructor asynchronously to schedule a time for your pitch.

+**MVP ASAP** - Focus on getting your minimum viable product working first!

 ## Example Project Domain

 You could build a Book Tracker app: